 Ashwagandha is an ancient herb with numerous health benefits.
-It has been shown to regulate glucose levels, relieve stress by reducing cortisol and building resistance against stress, fights inflammation, boosts fertility in men, promote brain function, and improve thyroid functions.
+It has been shown to fight inflammation, boost fertility, promote brain function, improve thyroid function, regulate glucose levels, and relieve stress by reducing cortisol and building resistance against stress.

-It’s is safe to consume, but it’s contraindicated in pregnant and breastfeeding women.
-It may also cause mild gastrointestinal discomfort if you are taking it for the first time.
+And while it’s generally safe to consume, it’s contraindicated in pregnant and breastfeeding women.
+It may also cause mild gastrointestinal discomfort or allergic reactions if you are taking it for the first time or in sensitive individuals.

 In case of any medical problems, seek professional advice before taking ashwagandha.